Pest Issues

 Let’s say you’ve tried everything and you still get silverfish.
 What now?
 Here are a few options.

 Diatomaceous earth is one of the most popular natural insecticides used to get rid of silverfish.
 It can be pretty effective if used properly.
 Apply it in the areas where you’ve seen silverfish or think they might hide.
-Best do it in the evening since they are most active at night.
+It’s best to do it in the evening since they are most active at night.

 Silverfish traps.
 These can also be efficient at killing insects, but beware – they can be dangerous to pets and children, so make sure they can’t reach them if you go for this option!